 This year we visited Cunda again and went to see the newly restored Taxiarches Church housing the Rahmi Koç Museum.
 As we slowly walked towards the building the clean façade, robust stonework made it pleasantly clear that the structure received the attention it very much needed.
-We bought our tickets and entered the building to see the cleaned up and nicely restored ceiling, the solid-looking columns, the sturdy floor and … the contents of the museum!
+We bought our tickets and entered the building to see the cleaned up and nicely restored ceiling, the solid-looking columns, the sturdy floor, and … the contents of the museum!
+What a disappointing restoration project!

 As nice as the restoration had been, the cluttered collection inside made no sense at all.
-The odds and ends Mr. Koç, a prominent industrialist, has collected as a hobby seemed to have spilled over his earlier museums and found home here in Taxiarches.
+The odds and ends Mr. Koç, a prominent industrialist, has collected as a hobby seemed to have spilled over his earlier museums and found a home here in Taxiarches.
 Scale car models, a set of Morgans, greeted us in the first glass case sitting in front of an old car and a phaeton carriage.
-In another case were some medical equipment like syringes were on display.
+In another display case, some medical equipment like syringes was on display.
 Behind them, a steam engine, a display case full of nautical instruments, and many other odd items created an organized clutter.

-My hope is that Mr. Koç will seriously reconsider the use and build a suitable modern structure, or find an old storage facility to restore and move his collection there.
+I hope that Mr. Koç will seriously reconsider the use and build a suitable modern structure or find an old storage facility to restore and move his collection there.
 That will allow the church to be used for other cultural and religious functions.
 I can think of prayer services on special days; a venue for concerts, various conferences, town meetings; and the like.
-I even have suggestion for Mr. Koç for a museum, the abandoned orphanage not too far from Taxiarches.
+I even have a suggestion for Mr. Koç for a museum, the abandoned orphanage not too far from Taxiarches.
 That would make a gorgeous space for a museum.

-That’s when I will be truly grateful for his generosity.
+That’s when I will be profoundly grateful for his generosity.

 Suleyman